Buxton University: Charter and accreditation status

-The institution did not hold a Royal Charter, which is required for an institution in the United Kingdom to call itself a "university", per the Further and Higher Education Act 1992.
-However, the institution does not advertise itself as a university in the UK and uses a commercial (instead of academic) internet domain name - buxtonuniversity.co.uk.
-The domain, however, is registered to a "Camford Institute Subang Jaya" in Singapore.
+The institution does not hold a royal charter, which is required for an institution in the United Kingdom to call itself a "university", per the Further and Higher Education Act 1992.
+However, the institution does not advertise itself as a university in the UK.

-Buxton claimed accreditation by the World Online Education Accrediting Commission, as well as the Board of Online Universities Accreditation (BOUA), but neither agency is recognized as a higher education accreditor by the United States Department of Education or the Council on Higher Education Accreditation.
+It has previously claimed accreditation by the World Online Education Accrediting Commission, as well as the Board of Online Universities Accreditation (BOUA), but neither agency was recognized as a higher education accreditor by the United States Department of Education or the Council on Higher Education Accreditation.

 Buxton University is on the Texas Higher Education Coordinating Board list of "Institutions Whose Degrees are Illegal to Use in Texas."

 History

-On its website, Buxton University stated that it was established in 1991 and had awarded a total of 54,000 degrees by 2002.